 (Somewhere in this, to be clear, virtually all professors, as both producers and customers, are also paying attention to what’s in the best interests of their students.
 What’s a well-constructed, comprehensible, usable book?
 What will support an effective teaching and learning experience?
 What book has been assembled with “good teaching” as a major goal?)

-So the second thing to know about casebooks is that within the usual rhythms and patterns of higher education and legal education – hiring and promotion of faculty members; tenure; compensation; recognition within the field – little of this matters directly.
+The second thing to know about the benefits of casebook publishing is that within the usual rhythms and patterns of higher education and legal education — hiring and promotion of faculty members; tenure; compensation; recognition within the field — little of this matters directly.
 The reputational ecology of casebook production and selection operates almost entirely outside the scope of what “counts” for professors’ career advancement.
-The publishers of casebooks are not the same firms as the publishers of scholarly monographs (i.e., research, rather than textbooks); the publishers of casebooks have little to no organizational relationship to the publishers of the journals in which most law professors publish articles.
+The publishers of casebooks are not the same firms as the publishers of scholarly monographs (i.e., research, rather than textbooks).
+The publishers of casebooks have little to no organizational relationship to the publishers of the journals in which most law professors publish articles.

 And writing or editing a casebook or other textbook (a student hornbook, or a treatise that is short enough to use as a teaching text) is rarely regarded as the “scholarship” that is rewarded and recognized in academic tenure and promotion decisions.

-All of those things may be so rare and distant that they don’t meaningfully affect incentives in the first place.
+All of those things are often speculative, or rare and distant, and so rare and distant that they don’t meaningfully affect incentives in the first place.
 So I’m not suggesting that any of these considerations are combined in a rational actor model, or in some linear or formulaic way.
 But status rewards come in many forms.
 Casebook authorship or co-authorship can offer a less well-known law professor a stirrup for standing a little taller in the academic saddle.
-Name recognition matters in academia in many ways; if I’m a casebook author in my field, I’m betting that I’ll earn a tiny bit of extra attention, and, I hope, good extra attention, for the scholarship (law review articles, mostly) that does count at hiring, tenure, and promotion time.
+Name recognition matters in academia in many ways.
+If I’m a casebook author in my field, I’m betting that I’ll earn a tiny bit of extra attention, and, I hope, good extra attention, for the scholarship (law review articles, mostly) that does count at hiring, tenure, and promotion time.
 Law professors may not move laterally from school to school in the numbers that they once did, but a casebook-enhanced scholarly reputation likely cannot hurt in that context.